 Terra Mitica is a theme park with rides based on the ancient world.
 There are five zones, based upon ancient cultures of the Mediterranean.
 For example the swan pedalo ride is called the Port of Alexandria.
 You can find out about all of the rides here.
 They look a bit silly and a lot of fun.

 Algar waterfalls (Fuentes de Algar)

 The River Algar goes into the sea at Altea (it was a bit dry when we were there).
 Anyhoo, about 15 k.m. upstream there are a series of waterfalls on the river, with great pools to swim in.
-There’s walkways along the waterfalls, though there are apparently quite a lot of steps and some of the paths are a little rough.
+There are walkways along the waterfalls.
 There is also a souvenir shop, restaurant, public toilets etc. at the falls.
 Adult entry is €4 or €5 (depending on the season), kid’s entry is €2.

 I think to get here you would need a car or to be on an excursion.
 Some excursions combine a trip to the falls with a trip to Guadalest.

 The website for the falls has all of the information you will need to visit the falls: lasfuentesdelalgar.com.

 Where we stayed